 Now we will configure a DataSet Monitor.
 In the previous step you copied the Connection String Primary Key.
 You will configure the monitor with the data in this string.

 1. log in to an existing DataSet Account.
-If you dont have one.
+If you don't have one.
 Sign up for a free trial.

-2. Select Monitors from the top right dropdown
+2. Select Monitors from the user menu:

 3. Edit JSON